gimlet-io/capacitor/docs/docs/markdown/authorization.md

   clusteradmin: ✅
 ```

+In case of the read-only preset, you may want to [use the permition elevation case](#authorization:permition-elevation).

 ### ServiceAccount impersonation without authentication

 When there is no authentication configured in Capacitor Next with the [AUTH=noauth](#authentication:authnoauth) setting, the user identity is set to the `noauth` string.
 You can use this user identity in `IMPERSONATE_SA_RULES`.